 Why Should The Server Response Time Be Low?

 1. To Impress Your Readers

 The lower the server response time, the faster your site can load.
-You can impress the first time visitors with a fast loading website, and hence they will come back for sure.
-Keep it in mind the server response time has a major impact on the user experience and bounce rate.
+You can impress the first time visitors with a fast-loading website, and hence they will come back for sure.
+Keep it in mind the server response time has a significant impact on the user experience and bounce rate.

 2. To Get High Search Engine Rankings

 I know that the purpose of reading this post is to please the search engines with a quick loading site.
 Google also hates the tortoise speed website and may skip indexing the pages that take more time to load.
 Don’t forget that WordPress speed optimization is a part of on-page SEO to rank top in search engine results.

 There is no doubt that you can make massive conversions with a super fast-loading website.
 If you are an affiliate marketer who relies on the sales income, then you should fix the low server response time otherwise your reputation would get spoiled and readers get frustrated as well.
 At last, they never show interest to buy the products/services that you recommend.

 Improving the response time of the server satisfies the search engines & your site visitors, and thus your web performance will be tweaked.

 Now, let’s see some helpful strategies to lessen the server response time.

 Before getting into the details, you should know the factors that affect the response time of the server.